nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous ConnectUS home folder.

+**Q**: Why do we need remark tags if we already have other kinds of tags?<br>
+**A**: Remarks are used for assigning other information to a contact, e.g. their Year of Study, Faculty, Company etc. If a tag you want to add to a contact does not exist, you can use the remark tag.
+The difference in tag colours in the UI can help you differentiate between the different kinds of tags.

+**Q**: Instead of using the tags for assigning modules and CCAs, can I use it for other information instead?<br>
+**A**: We are aware that you can assign any kinds of tags to a contact (e.g. using the Module Tag, but not entering an existing module).
+These tags are primarily to aid you in distinguishing the information that you assign to a contact via the different colours.
+While less intuitive, you are free to use these tags for any information you want to assign to a contact.

 [↑ Back to top](#table-of-contents)